‘Fist Fight’ After-Credits Scene: There’s A Rapping Surprise Hidden At The End

 “New Line’s Fist Fight teams Ride Along’s Ice Cube with Horrible Bosses’ Charlie Day.
 Cube plays a teacher who is fired and challenges Day to a fight after school,” Deadline noted.
 “The pic will play at 3,185 locations, with 2,300 of that number starting showtimes at 7 PM on Thursday.
 Keeping with New Line’s history of low-budget comedies, the R-rated Fist Fight carries an estimated production cost in the $20M vicinity before P&A.”

 The movie could also benefit from the Presidents Day weekend, which is traditionally a bigger draw for moviegoers.
-That may not be as much the cast this year, as Deadline predicted it would be a “listless” weekend for the box office, but comedies in the vein of Fist Fight often tend to outperform predictions.
+That may not be as much the case this year as Deadline predicted it would be a “listless” weekend for the box office, but comedies in the vein of Fist Fight often tend to outperform predictions.
 With a strong word of mouth, the movie could see an extended run even with a less-than-huge opening weekend.

 And those who check out the Ice Cube comedy this weekend will actually get another added scene.
 In addition to the after-credits scene at the end of Fist Fight, there is also a blooper reel that plays after the movie ends and just before the credits start.